 Noelle was raised by her parents to have a passion for food and travel, and in 2018 she decided to share her affectionate appetite with the Instagram world.
 She now promotes local eateries and is hosting a “Best of Tampa Bay” series on Instagram Stories.
 “I’m loving the glow up of Tampa Bay in the food scene,” said Lennon.
 “Our food scene is becoming more ethnically diverse in offering more than just “Modern American” fare.
 I appreciate the innovative and thoughtfully curated menus from the Tampa Bay chefs.”
 Follow along @tastetravelunravel.

 Here are restaurant recommendations, direct from Noelle:

 Chef Bonsack elevates Italian cuisine and excites diners to keep coming back with his revolving menu.
 He makes eating your vegetables an enjoyable experience–even for those that are not keen on veggies.
-When I dine at Rocca with my husband, I usually order most of the small plates and we each order a pasta dish.
-Every meal at Rocca has been outstanding!
+When I dine at Rocca with my husband, I usually order most of the small plates, and we each order a pasta dish.
+Every meal at Rocca, located right at the north end of the Tampa Riverwalk, has been outstanding!

 Chef Fralick is another culinary gem in Tampa Bay that executes the umami flavor so beautifully.
-I am elated that Noble Rice is returning this summer to Sparkman Wharf and to see what menu items will adorn their curated menu.
+I am elated that Noble Rice has returned in Sparkman Wharf.

 Stephanie Swanz’s empanada creations are next level.
 The Tampa Girl (think empanada meets the Tampa classic, the Cuban sandwich) and her Cheeseburger empanada are bursting with flavor and always satisfy.
 She recently opened Muchachas at Armature Works and her quesa birria tacos are out of this world!
 Accompanied with savory au jus for dipping, I crave these tacos on a regular basis.